Stage

 combined evolution so that it will be called when the next input arrives.

-execute is the one-shot path: it applies the stage to an input, immediately disposes the Evolution, and returns
+one-shot path that applies the stage to an input, immediately disposes the Evolution, and returns a plain

 val outcome = pipeline.execute(5)